 During the Renaissance, a specialized law court is set up up to fight sodomy, which was apparently increasingly fashionable

 Since 1325, sodomy was punished by castration.
 Though this extreme punishment was never really applied.

-In 1432 a special court, the Ufficiali di Notte, was set up
+the Ufficiali di Notte, a special court, was set up

 The official Registry of Notte records makes a distinction between tops and bottoms.
 The bottoms were in general not condemned.
 Of 594 condemnations, 574 were tops.